Rodney Childers

+Racing career

 Rodney Childers was born in Mooresville, North Carolina.
-Before becoming crew chief, Childers himself was a racer, competing in the World Karting Association when he was 12 years old.
+Before becoming crew chief, Childers himself was a racer, competing in the World Karting Association when he was twelve years old.
 He won seven championships in the state of South Carolina and five championships at the national level before moving to the Late Model Stock Car division in 1997.
-From 1999 to 2002 he competed in the NASCAR Slim Jim All Pro Series and the Hooters Pro Cup Series.
+From 1999 to 2002, he competed in the NASCAR Slim Jim All Pro Series and the Hooters Pro Cup Series.
 In 2000, Childers made his Busch Series debut at Myrtle Beach Speedway, driving the No. 49 Chevrolet Monte Carlo for Jay Robinson Racing.

 Childers retired from driving in 2003 to concentrate on becoming a mechanic.
 He first worked with Penske-Jasper Racing as a mechanic for the No. 77 Dodge, before becoming car chief.
-In June 2005, Childers was named Scott Riggs' crew chief at MB2/MBV Motorsports for the rest of the season, where Riggs scored two top-fives and four top-10 finishes.
+In June 2005, Childers was named Scott Riggs' crew chief at MB2/MBV Motorsports for the rest of the season, where Riggs scored two top-fives and four top-ten finishes.
 He moved with Riggs to Evernham Motorsports at the start of the 2006 season, and stayed with him until October 2007, when he became Elliott Sadler's crew chief at Evernham.
 He stayed with Sadler until the end of 2008, when he moved to Michael Waltrip Racing.

 Childers used to own a 1967 Shelby Mustang GT500.
 It was given to him by MWR co-owner Robert "Rob" Kauffman after he and driver David Reutimann won the 2009 Coca-Cola 600.
 Reutimann also received a Mustang from Kauffman.
 Childers repeated the talents they used to win the Coca-Cola 600 to win Reutimann an upset Cup victory at Chicago.
 After Reutimann went winless in 2011, he was replaced by Mark Martin and one of Childers' lifelong friends, Brian Vickers.
 Childers and the team was renumbered to 55.
 Vickers won the No. 55 team a victory at Loudon.